scholarslab/engl-5559/herzig/README.md

        url="https://upload.wikimedia.org/wikipedia/commons/4/4f/Dry-sand_Zen_garden_made_of_beige_stripes_a_sunny_day_at_Higashiyama_Jisho-ji_Buddhist_temple_Ginkaku-ji_Kyoto_Japan.jpg">

 #
-In this visual essay, I will (un)catalog Hadriana's father's garden by visualizing each of the plants listed with a colonial print indicating the imperialist imagination of nature as removed in contrast with a twenty-first century photograph that will illustrate how the plants look in real life.
-I will begin by giving background into how botanical science is historically rooted in racial hierarchies of colonialism, transitioning to the plants themselves, and culminating by considering Hadriana's reimagination of her father's garden as a creole space.
+In this visual essay, I will (un)catalog Hadriana's father's garden by visualizing each of the plants listed firstly with a colonial print, which indicates the imperialist imagination of plants as separate from their natural environment, thus rationalizing their extraction and appropriation.
+I will subsequently provide a twenty-first century photograph that will contrast how the plants look in real life (this can be accessed by clicking on the secondary image for each slide).
+I will begin by providing background into how botanical science is historically rooted in racial hierarchies of colonialism, transitioning to the plants themselves, and culminating by considering Hadriana's reimagination of her father's garden as a creole space.
 <param ve-image
        label="Ritsurin Garden, Japan by Sei F (2019)" description="Takamatsu, Kawaga Prefecture"